 If multiple sources say there's a missile base near Anbyon but with no specific coordinates, and I find a site with several indicators suggesting a site near Anbyon is a missile base, then that place will be marked as a potential missile base.
 If a building looks exactly like other known buildings, then it's going to get identified as that type of building (primary schools are a great example of this).

 This is a good faith, open-source project.
 Nothing more, nothing less.
 And out of over 61,000 places, errors probably exist.
 I do not guarantee that it is inerrant.
 Indeed, honest mistakes popup all the time, everywhere.
 I am trying to add to the world's available knowledge of the country and to seek the input and cooperation of others in filling in any holes or fixing mistakes.
 If you have any specific questions, feel free to ask.

 Free Version Download & Operation

-Here is the direct download link.
+Here is the direct download link (version 1.1, 2023).
 The file is hosted via Google and is a little less than 5 MB in size.
 A new page will open and all you have to do is click the download button.

 Simplified download screen.
 Yours may look different based on your browser.

 If you're not familiar with Google Earth, it's pretty simple.
 Once you download the file, all you have to do is expand the menu (the little right-side arrows) to show the main sections.
 Pick one and expand it, decide which province you want to look at and expand that folder, and then pick the item(s) categories you're interested in.
 If you want to look at all of a particular site for the whole country, just click on each of the files within the various provinces.

 If you're interested in the Pro Version, this page has a lot more information.
 In short, it contains over 3,100 additional places and over 2,600 other sites have extra bits of information such as links, construction dates, purposes and capacities, etc.